Founded December 2016; joined incubator: December 2018

 Vvital’s novel transcatheter solution—

-25 years' experience in executive business management in leading global public high-tech companies and start-ups; extensive experience in business development, M&A, start-up establishment, technology, global sales, and marketing; Executive MBA, The Hebrew University of Jerusalem; BA, economics, Tel Aviv University
+25 years’ experience in executive business management in leading global public high-tech companies and start-ups; extensive experience in business development, M&A, start-up establishment, technology, global sales, and marketing; B.A., economics, Tel Aviv University; Executive MBA, The Hebrew University of Jerusalem

-35 years’ clinical and academic experience as cardiac surgeon and researcher; Former Director, Open-Heart Surgery Department, Sheba Medical Center; performed >7,000 open-heart procedures; leader in mitral valve repair operations in Israel; MD and Associate Professor of Surgery, Sackler School of Medicine, Tel Aviv University
+35 years’ clinical and academic experience as cardiac surgeon and researcher; former director of Open-Heart Surgery Department, Sheba Medical Center; performed >7,000 open-heart procedures; leader in mitral valve repair operations in Israel; M.D. and Associate Professor of Surgery, Sackler School of Medicine, Tel Aviv University

-10 years’ R&D experience in medical device industry including cardiovascular, gastrointestinal and gynecology; expertise in bio-materials, manufacturing processes, and shape memory alloys for medical applications; MSc, Bsc, material engineering, Ben-Gurion University of the Negev
+10 years’ R&D experience in medical device industry including cardiovascular, gastrointestinal and gynecology; expertise in bio-materials, manufacturing processes, and shape memory alloys for medical applications; B.Sc., M.Sc., material engineering, Ben-Gurion University of the Negev

-Mitral regurgitation (MR) is a disorder in which the heart’s mitral valve (comprised of two leaflets) does not close properly, causing blood to flow back into the left atrium.
-The prevalence of MR is greater than 10% in adults older than 75 years (Lancet 2006) and may lead to complications including lung congestion and heart failure.
+Mitral Regurgitation (MR) is a disorder in which the heart’s mitral valve (comprised of two leaflets) does not close properly, causing blood to flow back into the left atrium.
+MR may lead to complications including lung congestion and heart failure.